sstuqtd/editor-framework/README.md

 It is designed for full extensibility.
 In the main process, we achieve this by introducing a package management module and several registration APIs.
 The user can load or unload packages on the fly without closing or restarting the app.
 In the renderer process, we use HTML5 Web Component standards (Custom Element and Shadow DOM) by default, and providing a set of builtin ui-kit to help user extend the widgets and panels.
 We also allow user integrate their ui framework such as Polymer, Vue.js, React and so on.

-**NOTE: editor-framework is actively developing right now, the document is out of date so far, this will be fixed when I finish the builtin ui-kit.**
+**NOTE: editor-framework is currently under active developing.
+The document is a little bit out of date, but still can help you getting start.
+I will update the doc as soon as possible.**

 ![demo-01](https://cloud.githubusercontent.com/assets/174891/16065534/3480115a-32de-11e6-88ba-9bdb5f047602.png)

 ## Install